-With regard to the request of the LUDC to explore areas of the City where the current CUP process may be onerous and could be modified, staff has identified the CD-2 and RM-3 areas of North Beach (east of Indian Creek), as well as the CD-3 properties along 41st Street.
-In this regard, both of these sub-areas, which are composed of high intensity multifamily residential and medium-high intensity commercial, zoning districts, have been identified for redevelopment.
+Regarding the LUDC's request to explore areas of the City where the current CUP process may be onerous and could be modified, at first reading on September 11, 2019, the administration identified the CD-2 and RM-3 areas of North Beach (east of Indian Creek), as well as the CD-3 properties along 41st Street, as possible locations.
+In this regard, both subareas, which are composed of high intensity multifamily residential and medium-high intensity commercial, zoning districts, have been identified for redevelopment.
 Currently, the affected properties along 41st Street, and those zoned CD-2 in North Beach, must obtain CUP approval for any type of indoor entertainment, regardless of the occupational content of the venue.
 For the RM-3 properties in North Beach, indoor entertainment would be allowed as an accessory use and the occupational content must exceed 200 persons before a CUP review is required.
+It should be noted, that the properties identified in these sub-areas would still be subject to CUP approval once the occupational content hits 300 persons, regardless of whether entertainment is proposed or not.